OkunaOrg/okuna-api/COMMUNITY_GUIDELINES.md

 * **Always ask the children.** Ask them understandable things like "Do you think it's okay to share this picture with my family or friends?" and respect their answer.

 Points borrowed from the [Norwegian Data Protection Authority](https://www.datatilsynet.no/personvern-pa-ulike-omrader/internett-og-apper/bilder-pa-nett/bilder-av-barn/).

+### On harmful beliefs
+Some beliefs can cause real life harm.
+For example, the now unfortunately wide-spread belief that vaccination causes autism (it doesn’t) resulting in the resurgence of measles outbreaks.
+Beliefs like this example are exempted from the protected status and we will do our best to prevent their spreading on the platform.

+We will also determine a belief to be harmful—and therefore not protected—if:

+* its harm has been widely and independently scientifically proven (such as in the anti-vaccination case cited)
+* it results in the direct physical harm of people (such as in the claim a soap pod was edible resulting in the deaths of seven people and over seven thousand cases of poisoning)
+* it's both proselytised widely on the platform and also exclusionary of other protected statuses

+As with all other guidelines, we aim to make the process transparent and always open to debate.

 ## Contributors